 28. Go down a mine

 Geevor tin mine shows you exactly what life was life for Cornish miners.
-And it's quite the eye-opener.
+Plus the epic views make this a spot you'll want to stay for hours.

 29. Find a new beach that’s away from the usual tourist trail